 Chapter 17.
 Generative Design – page 465

 Generative Design is nowadays the flagship value adding tool of Fusion 360.
 Up to October 2019 this function was limited to commercial licenses but since then all licenses can access the tool, which involves additional credits payment.
 The chapter is mainly a practical exercise that allows us to see all steps needed to setup a study, and the options to visualize and analyze results to choose the solution that is more convenient for the user within those solutions that meet established requirements.

 Where to buy the book

-“Fusion 360 con ejemplos y ejercicios prácticos” will be available for online purchase and in main bookstores such as la Casa del Libro, FNAC and El Corte Inglés and up to 150 bookstores in Spain.
+“Fusion 360 con ejemplos y ejercicios prácticos” is available for online purchase and in main bookstores such as la Casa del Libro, FNAC and El Corte Inglés and up to 150 bookstores in Spain.

 There is distribution in Latam but I do not have much information yet.
 I will be sharing links as soon as I am made aware.
-Note thee the book there will be in Black & White.
+Note the paper book there will be in Black & White.